koroshiya/zetsubou-games-src/content/mygame/humanity-must-perish.md

 info = [
 	"Humanity Must Perish is my fourth personal game project.", "Humanity Must Perish is a short, free Visual Novel set in the future.
-The main genre is comedy, but there's also an emphasis on technology/sci-fi.", "Humanity Must Perish has not yet been released."
+The main genre is comedy, but there's also an emphasis on technology/sci-fi.", "Humanity Must Perish was released on April 1st, 2017."
 ]

 story = [